wjddndud00/5080-5090-Solutions/README.md

 #### Updating the repository

-Use the Git commands `add` and `commit` to [save your work](https://www.atlassian.com/git/tutorials/saving-changes/git-commit).
-Use the Git command `push` to update your remote repository on GitHub.
+Use the Git commands `add` and `commit` to [save your work](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) either on the command line, or in a GUI client.
+Use the Git command `push`, again either on the command line or in a GUI, to update your remote repository on GitHub.
 [This tutorial](http://robert-reiz.com/2011/10/01/git-add-commit-push-pull/) is a good summary of all three commands.
-All three can be done in a GUI app.

 #### Syncing the repository